klaushofrichter/mcp-display/README.md

 A local MCP (Model Context Protocol) server supporting HTTP transport that offers tools for MCP clients to display text, image, and SVG content in a web browser interface.

+This repository is discontinued in favor of another version [here](https://github.com/klaushofrichter/mcp-display-v2)

 ## Table of Contents

 - [Installation](#installation)